Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

-In this section, we construct a general quantum circuit that block-encodes the Hamiltonian defined in eq.\ref{eq:FBRDDSE}, using block-encoded representations of its component operators.
+Following the DVR Hamiltonian formulation shown in Eq.~(\ref{eq:DVR1DSE}), we construct a general quantum circuit that block-encodes the corresponding Hermitian matrix into a unitary circuit, using block-encoded representations of its component operators.
 In doing so we do not assume any particular form for the QROM oracle.
 Further in Sec.\ref{sec:resource_estimation} we demonstrate advantages of utilizing a QROM constructed with the use of the Walsh-Hadamard transform, as introduced in Sec.\ref{sec:heuristics}.
-We consider two distinct constructions of the block encoding circuit: a) the mixed-FBR-DVR-representation exploiting the complementary advantages of the FBR and DVR representations; b) the full-DVR approach that relies exclusively on the DVR basis.

-\subsubsection{Qubit state encoding}
+\subsection{Qubit state encoding}

-In order to encode the vibrational wavefunction given by eq.~\ref{eq:vib_wavefunction} to the quantum computer, we define $D$ qubit registers, each being a collection of $\eta_c = \lceil \log_2n_c\rceil$ qubits.
-We denote the state $\psi$ of $\eta$-qubit register as $\ket{\psi}_\eta$.
-For each mode, the excitation-ordered basis functions $\ket{v_c}$ are mapped to qubits using binary encoding as follows:
+To encode the vibrational wavefunction in eq.~\eqref{eq:vib_wavefunction} on a quantum computer, we introduce $D$ qubit registers, one for each vibrational mode.
+Each register consists of $\eta_c = \lceil \log_2 n_c \rceil$ qubits, where $n_c$ is the number of basis functions for mode $c$.
+We denote the state of an $\eta$-qubit register by $\ket{\psi}_\eta$.
+For each mode, the excitation-ordered basis states $\ket{v_c}$ are mapped to qubit states using a binary encoding,